-The budget forecasts the future activity of the company and helps in allocating the funds/resouses to the different areas or departments of the business.
-The budgets help in measuring the past performance and predict the future performance in the different areas.
+The budget forecasts the future activity of the company and helps in allocating the funds/resources to the different areas or departments of the business.
+The budgets help in measuring past performance and predict future performance in different areas.

-In budgeting, there are different types of the budget that help the business to maximize utilisation of its resources and increase its revenue.
+In budgeting, there are different types of budget that help the business to maximize the utilization of its resources and increase its revenue.
 Let us have a look at different types of budget.

 Types of Budgets

-The master budget is the sum total of company’s budget that includes allocation of funds to different activities of the business.
+The master budget is the sum total of the company’s budget that includes the allocation of funds to different activities of the business.
 It evaluates the cost centers within the organization and allocates funds by including different factors.
 The master budget is developed by including different factors like sales, working capital, operating expenses, income sources, etc. This budget ensures that the managers are working in line with the goals and objectives of the business.

 Operating budget of the business involves costs related to the operational activities.
 The costs include production cost, overhead cost, manufacturing cost, labor cost, administrative cost, working capital, etc. The income flow includes the sales of the business.

 Operating budgets are prepared considering all the above factors.
-This budget can be on weekly, monthly, quarterly or even yearly basis.
+This budget can be on a weekly, monthly, quarterly or even yearly basis.
 The operating budget ensures that the managers know their scope of work in proportion to the amount of funds allocated to the department.
-On this basis, evaluation of manager’s performance is possible.
+On this basis, the evaluation of a manager’s performance is possible.